Google Analytics 4 - Data Table Widget

 • E-commerce Purchases: get a report on information about the products or services you sell and interactions with those items.

-• In-app Purchases: get on a report on the features/products that you sell on mobile-app via Google Play or Apple App store.
+• In-app Purchases: get on a report on the features/products that you sell on mobile-app via Google Play or Apple App Store.

 • Demographics: get a report on how different age groups and gender, interests, etc. interact with your business.